Self-connection is a practice

 What is coaching?

 Coaching creates a space for you to pause and listen, so you feel more yourself.
-It sounds straightforward but coaching is part of a broader movement that recognises that self-connection is a skill and a practice.
+It sounds straightforward but self-connection is a skill and a practice.
 The transformative school of coaching I trained in believes there is no one ‘right’ way of being.
 Instead, we all have needs that, while universal, will be unique to us as we move through life.

 The founder of non-violent communication Marshall Rosenberg made it his life’s work to map out this inner wisdom or compass.
-There are needs like shelter and physical safety but we also have a wide range of other needs like spontaneity, community, fun, being ‘seen’, mutuality.
+There are needs like shelter and safety but we also have a wide range of other needs like spontaneity, community, mutuality, being ‘seen’, respect.

-In coaching, we can explore the voices of this inner compass together.
+In coaching, we explore the voices of this inner compass together.
 We listen respectfully to what your needs are telling you.
-We sift out the expectations and values of others’, so we can get to the needs that are authentic and true for you right now.
+We sift out the expectations and values of others’, so we can get to the needs that are true for you right now.

 Coaching vs. therapy or other support

 Depending on what you’re navigating, coaching may not be the only type of support you draw on.
 A coach can be part of a bigger team of people that you tap into that provide you with self-connection, whether that’s through friendship, participation in a spiritual practice or community or any other type of therapeutic relationship.
-What is distinctive about coaching is that you set the agenda for the specific change you want.
+What is distinctive about coaching is that you set the agenda for the changes you want as you discover them in more depth.
+Coaches don’t provide advice, nor do they take on a teaching role.
+They are more like midwives, facilitating you to feel more at home and comfortable in your own life.
+While the focus is is not on ‘healing’ in coaching, I have experienced a healing quality that comes from feeling a greater sense of choice and agency in situations where I felt stuck.

 My approach to coaching